 Personal Guidance (Gatsby Benchmark 8)

 Personal Guidance is a one-to-one careers guidance meeting between the student and a qualified careers advisor.
 Students in year 10 are offered at least one meeting and students in year 11 are offered another meeting.
 Students with additional needs and support are seen several times.
-Students are seen by a level 7 (Masters level) Careers Advisor to fulfil Gatsby Benchmark 8.
+Students are seen by a Level 6 (degree level) Careers Adviser to fulfil Gatsby Benchmark 8.

 Students will receive a personalised Careers Action Plan with a summary and useful websites.